elf-audio/midilog/README.md

 ```

 Where n is the port number - to find out the port number (optional), run `midilog` with no arguments to list and enumerate all ports.
 The 0 or 1 at the end is optional and turns off or on exta messages like sysex/timing/active sensing.

+eg. typing,
+`$ midilog` by itself will just list the ports.
+`$ midilog 4` will open the 4th port, and
+`$midilog 3 1` will open the third port, and print out everything including sysex, timing + active sensing.

 Output looks like this for listing inputs: